 Boxing Day, also known as St. Stephen's Day or Wren's Day, began as a British tradition during the holiday season dating back to the 17th century, when the atristocracy would give out boxes of money, gifts, or food to their house staff.

 Day sales are the highlight of the day, and a great way to catch some great bargains at after Christmas sales as shops and department stores clear out their excess holiday merchandise.
 This year, watch for Boxing Day Sales beginning on Wednesday, December 26, 2018.

 Boxing Day sales are more commonly called January or Winter sales since they begin on December 26 ....and go on for weeks.

 live in Canada, the UK, Australia, or any of the Commonwealth countries,

 you know to steel yourself for crowds of

 In the UK, by some accounts, one out of every twenty people in Great Britain will be in a store waiting in a queue with you on Boxing Day.

 London, of course, is a prime spot for Boxing Day bargains with sales at Selfridges, and Harrods leading the way.
-Not to be outdone, the online version of Boxing Day has been referred to as Cyber Boxing Day, and in the UK especially Boxing Day remains one of the busiest online shopping days of the year.
-Of course, in Australia, Sydney becomes a madhouse of bargain shopping on Boxing Day..
+Not to be outdone, the online version of Boxing Day - Cyber Boxing Day - remains one of the busiest online shopping days of the year.

 How do you find the best bargains at department stores on Boxing Day?
 Plan ahead!

 Make a shopping list of what you can really use -- and stick to it.
 Also, prioritize your list and scope out the departments you want to visit first.
-Get to the stores early on the big day, and avoid the "two-for-one" sales or other gimmicks to get you to buy unnecessary items (do you really need TWO winter coats?)
+Get to the stores early on the big day, and avoid the "two-for-one" sales or other gimmicks to get you to buy unnecessary items (Really.
+Do you need TWO winter coats?)